notional-finance/wrapped-fcash/README.md

 ## Lending

-Lending fCash can be done by calling `mint` or `deposit`.
+Lending fCash can be done by calling `mintViaAsset`, `mintViaUnderlying`, `mint` or `deposit`.
 ERC4626 is provided as a compatibility layer but due to the computation required it is not the most gas efficient implementation.
-Using the non-ERC4626 `mint` function is significantly more gas efficient.
+Using the non-ERC4626 `mintViaAsset` or `mintViaUnderlying` function is significantly more gas efficient.
 (See table below).

 Creating wfCash tokens can also be done by using an ERC1155 `safeTransferFrom` to the corresponding wfCash contract from the main Notional contract.
 This allows accounts to seamlessly enter and exit wfCash positions from Notional ERC1155.